marifl/formr_dev_docker/README.md

 ## Notes

 just in case you wondered: All passwords, mail adresses, user names etc. that may be scattered around some files are randomly generated and don't actually exist.
-Don't be like me - use a proper .env instead of scattering stuff all around and not remembering where you left stuff...
+Don't be like me - use a proper .env instead of scattering stuff all around and not remembering where you left what...

 ## Additional Resources